 So it’s no surprise that there are a lot of people out there right now looking to work alongside them.
 The robotics field is one that’s brimming with opportunity and excitement.
 Most large manufacturing plants have already incorporated both industrial and collaborative robots into their processes, and the field is only continuing to grow.

 Even better, there are opportunities for various points of entry into working with robotics.
 The general idea of a “robotics engineer” isn’t actually so simple as that.
 There are robotics technicians, robotics specialists, and robotics integrators, each level having its own educational and skill requirements.
+Depending on which of these paths you pursue, the robotics engineer’s education requirements can vary significantly, and this gets even more complicated when you look at the specific requirements of individual manufacturers.

-Let’s take a look at what each of those positions entails and how to get started on your path to a robotics engineering career
+Let’s take a look at what each of those positions entails and how to get started on your path to a robotics engineering career.

 The base level of robotics roles is the robotics technician job.
 Becoming a technician generally requires less formal education than the other two, but it still calls for mechanical aptitude and hands-on experience.